 What if I need some feature that the importer is missing?

-If the data is easily accessible in the database, then I can generally add support to import it in about
+If the data is easily accessible in the database, then I can generally add support to import it for $100-$500.

 What should I know before requesting this service?